skarllot/visualstudio-docs.pt-br/docs/ide/how-to-split-a-class-into-partial-classes-class-designer.md

 ---
-title: Como dividir uma classe em classes parciais (Designer de Classe) | Microsoft Docs ms.custom: ms.date: 11/04/2016 ms.reviewer:
+title: 'How to: Split a Class into Partial Classes (Class Designer) | Microsoft Docs' ms.custom: ms.date: 11/04/2016 ms.reviewer: